Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Related Work

 \subsection{Architecture attribution}

 For the deepfake detection task that this study focuses on, exploration from the perspective of generative architectures remains limited.
-In the related task of synthesized image attribution, which aims to identify the generator responsible for a given image, few studies have investigated attribution at the architectural level.
+While for the related task of synthesized image attribution, which aims to identify the generator responsible for a given image, few studies have investigated attribution at the architectural level.
 Yang et al. \cite{yang2022deepfake} claimed to be the first to explore architecture attribution.
-They assessed GAN architectures and found that architectures leave globally consistent fingerprints, whereas model weights produce regional traces. \cite{wissmann2024whodunit} and \cite{xu2024detecting} reveal that similar diffusion architectures produce similar patterns in frequency-domain features and achieve similar detection accuracies. \cite{abady2024siamese} proposed a Siamese network to verify whether two images originate from the same generation architecture, while \cite{shahid2024generalized} applied one-class classification for open-set architecture scenarios.
+They assessed GAN architectures and found that architectures leave globally consistent fingerprints, whereas models produce regional traces.
+Wi{\ss}mann et al. \cite{wissmann2024whodunit} and Xu et al. \cite{xu2024detecting} reveal that similar diffusion architectures produce similar patterns in frequency-domain features.
+Furthermore, Abady et al. \cite{abady2024siamese} proposed a Siamese network to verify whether two images originate from the same generation architecture, while Shahid et al. \cite{shahid2024generalized} applied one-class classification for open-set architecture scenarios.